Terabit-Ethernet/dcPIM/README.md

 - `implementation/` includes the DPDK implementation of dcPIM.
 - `simulator/` includes the simulator of dcPIM.

-README in each sub repository contains instructions for running implementation/simulation and reproducing our SIGCOMM results.
+README in each sub repository contains instructions for running implementation/simulation experiments and reproducing our SIGCOMM results.